Maximal Subgroups of Compact Lie Groups: Maximal subgroups of the classical groups

-In what follows, we shall calculate $H/H_i$ using the results of the previous section, in particular Lemma~\ref{lem:CNDS} and Lemma~\ref{lem:CNTP}. \end{itemize} \begin{rmk} According to the relation~(\ref{eq:NORMCENT3}), the group $H/H_0$ is an upwards extension of the group $H_i/H_0$ by the group $H/H_i$, but simple examples show that this extension is not necessarily split, that is, a semi-direct product. \fim \end{rmk}
+In what follows, we shall calculate $H/H_i$ using the results of the previous section, in particular Lemma~\ref{lem:CNDS} and Lemma~\ref{lem:CNTP}. \end{itemize} \begin{remark} According to the relation~(\ref{eq:NORMCENT3}), the group $H/H_0$ is an upwards extension of the group $H_i/H_0$ by the group $H/H_i$, but simple examples show that this extension is not necessarily split, that is, a semi-direct product. \end{remark}

-The second tool is the following lemma which, in combination with Lemma~\ref{lem:CNDS}, allows to handle the reducible inclusions. \begin{lem}~ Assume that $G$ is one of the classical groups $SU(n)$, $SO(n)$ or $Sp\,(n)$ and consider the standard embeddings
+The second tool is the following lemma which, in combination with Lemma~\ref{lem:CNDS}, allows to handle the reducible inclusions. \begin{lemma} Assume that $G$ is one of the classical groups $SU(n)$, $SO(n)$ or $\SPG(n)$ and consider the standard embeddings